Here are some interesting Morocco facts which were chosen and researched by kids especially for kids.

 Spain lies across the Straits of Gibraltar to the North of the country.
 Please see further info about Western Sahara and this map under Page Resources below.

-A flight to Morocco takes about 4-hours flight from the UK and it takes about 15-hours to fly from New York/USA.
+A flight to Morocco takes about 4 hours from the UK and it takes about 15 hours to fly from New York/USA to Rabat.

 The fertile coastal regions are bordered by the high Rif mountains in the North and the Atlas mountains that are separating the western coastal region from the Sahara desert.